High-Throughput Computational Screening of Two-Dimensional Semiconductors: Introduction

-There are several 2D crystals databases publicly available nowadays.\cite{Choudhary2017,Ashton2017,Mounet2018,Larsen2019} However, one of the major limitations ofthese databases mainly focus on the stability analysis to identify new stable structures using different algorithms.
-Furthermore, they only provide the fundamental physical properties such as lattice constants, formation energy, exfoliation energy and band gap at the GGA-level.
-It is well known that GGA can provide sufficiently accurate results on forces, structures, and band dispersions, but underestimates band gaps, averagely 50\%.
-A promising alternative approach is the replacement of GGA functionals by hybrid functionals.
-By including part of the exchange energy in a nonlocal manner in self-consistent calculations, they remedy the band gaps close to the experimental values.\cite{Heyd2003,Krukau2006,Marsman2008}

-In this work, combined the high-throughput first-principles calculations with the existing 2D crystal structural databases mentioned above, we chose the energetic, thermodynamic, mechanical and dynamic stabilities and conductivity type as criterions and screen around 350 2D semiconductors from near 1000 structures.
-We presented the lattice constants, formation energy, Young's modulus, Poisson's ratio, band structures, phonon dispersions, effective masses of carriers at GGA level, as well asthe band gap, ionization energy and electron affinity for each candidate at hybrid DFT level.
+In this work, combined the high-throughput first-principles calculations with a semiempirical vdW dispersion correction, we have chosen the energetic, thermodynamic, mechanical, dynamic, thermal stabilities and conductivity type as the criteria and screened around 260 2D semiconductors from near 1000 structures.
+We here present the lattice constants, formation energy, simulated scanning tunnel microscopy (STM), Young's modulus, Poisson's ratio, phonon dispersions, band structure, effective masses of carriers, band gap, ionization energy and electron affinity for each candidate.
 The remainder of this paper is organized as follows.
 In Sec.
 II, methodology and computational details are described.
 The details of screening criteria are discussed in Sec.
 III.
 Sec.
 IV presents the calculations of structural, mechanical and electronic properties.
 Finally, a short summary is given in Sec.
 V.